My Love from the Star: Adaptations

 Due to its popularity in mainland China, Chinese production company Meng Jiang Wei re-edited the series into a two-hour, feature-length film that was released in theatres in August 2014.

 In September 2014, it was announced an American remake was under development at American Broadcasting Company; it was to be written by Elizabeth Craft and Sarah Fain, and produced by HB Entertainment and EnterMedia Contents in association with Sony Pictures Television.
-However, due to unknown reasons, the remake was shelved.
+However, for unknown reasons, the remake was shelved.

 In 2017, a Philippine remake of the same title, which was directed by Joyce Bernal, was broadcast on GMA Network.
 The rights for the production were acquired by GMA-7 in 2016.
 Jennylyn Mercado was cast as Cheon Song-yi, who was renamed Steffi Cheon; and Filipino-Spanish model and first-time actor Gil Cuerva was cast for the role of Do Min-joon, who was renamed Matteo Do.
 After the premiere of its first episode on May 29, 2017, the hashtag "#MyLoveFromTheStarPH" was the most-popular Twitter hashtag in the Philippines and at number two worldwide.